 Innovation in fashion design results from a rigorous process of developing and editing ideas that address specific design challenges.
 Students in our program work alongside expert, professional faculty and guest mentors, who are current and visible designers, to become educated and practiced in all aspects of the design process.
 Throughout their experience, students produce original designs and develop collections for their portfolio.
 In their Junior and Senior year, students have the opportunity to work in teams to create unique designs under the guidance of mentors, emulating professional designers and following the industry's seasonal schedule.
-Recent mentors for the Junior and Senior class have included Anthropologie, Urban Outfitters, Nike, Roxy, Armani Exchange, BCBG, Trina Turk, Ruben & Isabel Toledo, and Bob Mackie.
-Junior and Senior designs are featured at the annual Scholarship Benefit and Fashion Show at the Beverly Hilton.
+Recent mentors for the Junior and Senior class have included Anthropologie, Armani Exchange, Bally, Bob Mackie, Halston, Libertine, Nike, Todd Oldham, Roxy, Ruben & Isabel Toledo, Trina Turk, Universal Studios, and Urban Outfitters.
+Junior and Senior designs are featured at the annual Scholarship Benefit and Fashion Show.